-The Knowles Science Teaching Foundation was established by Janet H. and C. Harry Knowles in 1999 to increase the number of high quality high school STEM teachers and ultimately improve math and science education in the United States.
-To achieve this mission, KSTF awards exceptional early-career high school STEM teachers with five-year Fellowships, empowering them to become master teachers and leaders in education.
+The Knowles Science Teaching Foundation was established by Janet H. and C. Harry Knowles in 1999 to increase the number of high quality high school science and mathematics teachers and ultimately improve math and science education in the United States.
+To achieve this mission, The KSTF Teaching Fellows Program, the Foundation’s signature program, awards exceptional young men and women with five-year, early-career Fellowships, empowering them to become primary agents of educational improvement.
 To date, there are more than 250 Teaching Fellows and Senior Fellows across 42 states.

-Our mission is to improve STEM education by developing talented, early-career teachers into teacher leaders.
-Through our Teaching Fellows, Senior Fellows and Research & Evaluation programs, we work to improve STEM education by:
+Our mission is to improve science and mathematics education by developing talented, early-career teachers into teacher leaders.
+Through our Teaching Fellows, Senior Fellows and Research & Evaluation programs, we work to improve science and mathematics education by:

 - Being a catalyst for Fellows to become leaders in the teaching profession,

-- Generating and sharing crucial knowledge to help build the teaching profession and improve STEM education, and
+- Generating and sharing crucial knowledge to help build the teaching profession and improve science and mathematics education, and

-- Building and sustaining a national professional network that strengthens the STEM teaching profession.
+- Building and sustaining a national professional network that strengthens the science and mathematics teaching profession.

 KSTF integrates the best of current thinking and research in math and science education to provide an exceptional level of support to the most accomplished individuals entering the teaching profession.
 This approach will allow KSTF to make a significant difference in the U.S. educational system.

 C. Harry Knowles, KSTF